Heavy Rare Earths

 What are Rare Earths?

-The magnets necessary in EV and military applications
+The magnets necessary in EV traction motors

 There are two types of REEs